dapphp/TorUtils/README.md

 - TorDNSEL.php: An example of using the Tor DNS Exit Lists to check if a remote IP address connecting to a specific IP:Port combination is a Tor exit router.

+- CurlWrapper.php: Shows how to use the cURL wrapper class to make HTTP requests through the Tor socks proxy.

 ## TODO: